-What is an Electrical Transformer?
+What is an electrical power transformer?

 An electrical transformer is a stationary device where the AC supply voltage is increased or decreased concerning the current.
 The electrical power transformer is widely used in the power sector.
-Like generating station, an electrical substation, it means that Transformer is used where voltage level is changed.
+Like generating station, an electrical substation, it means that Transformer is used where the voltage level is changed.
 On the other hand, a power transformer is a static electrical device or machine that allows power and frequency to change without any electrical connection.

 The transformer is used to change voltage levels.
 It means the transformer can change voltage level with constant frequency, it depends on the number of turns of the transformer.
 Only two coils connected magnetically can transfer energy from one circuit to another by increasing or decreasing the voltage as required.

 What is the turn ratio of the transformer?

 The relationship between the number of patches or current in the Transformer’s primary and secondary coils is called the Transformer’s transformer ratio or turns ratio of the transformer.
 Basically, the turns ratio of the transformer is found by a simple calculation, such as the number of turns on the secondary winding divided by the number of turns on the primary winding.
 The transformation ratio is given below

 Vp / Vs = Np / Ns = Is / Ip

 Vs = Secondary voltage

 Np = Primary number turns